avdi/naught/README.markdown

 That's what you use to customize the generated class to your liking.
-Internally, Naught uses the [Builder Pattern](http://en.wikipedia.org/wiki/Builder_pattern) to make this work.
+Internally, Naught uses the [Builder Pattern](http://en.wikipedia.org/wiki/Builder_pattern) to make this work..

 **Whatever.
 What if I want a null object that has conversions to Integer, String, etc. using sensible conversions to "zero values"?**